-Section 7 Computation of Impact Fees
+Section 6 Computation of Impact Fees

-- A. Fees for MUNICIPAL public facilities impact shall be based upon each dwelling unit. - B. Fees for SCHOOL facilities impact shall be based upon the type of dwelling unit.
-(Amended March 11, 2003) - C. In the event of conversion of a non-residential (properties not suitable for year-round habitation, commercial, industrial) use to residential use, impact fees for a new dwelling shall be imposed before the issuance of a building permit. - D. The amount of the fee charged shall be calculated and reviewed annually by the Planning Board and adjusted as deemed necessary. - E. The fee calculation shall be based upon: - 1.
-Anticipated expenditures for improvements to Public Capital Facilities under Section XII for the next fiscal year(s), not to exceed ten years.
-Such anticipated expenditures to be reasonable and prudent. - 2.
-Projected increase of dwellings and excess bedrooms subject to such fees, as in paragraphs A, B and C of this section for the next fiscal year(s), not to exceed six years.
-Such projections to be reasonable and prudent.
+- A. Fees for MUNICIPAL public facilities impact shall be based upon each dwelling unit. - B. Fees for SCHOOL facilities impact shall be based upon the type of dwelling unit. - C. In the event of conversion of a non-residential (properties not suitable for year-round habitation, commercial, industrial) use to residential use, impact fees for a new dwelling shall be collected as a condition of the Certificate of Occupancy. - D. The amount of the fee charged may be calculated and reviewed annually by the Planning Board and adjusted as deemed necessary. - E. Reference Section 9.26 School impact Fee Assessment, Sandown Subdivision Regulations.
+(Amended March 12,2018)

-Section 8 Payment of Fee
+Section 7 Payment of Fee

 - A. All impact fees shall be assessed prior to, or as a condition for the issuance of an occupancy permit.
 The fee payer at its option shall either post a cash performance security with the Planning Board to guarantee payment of the Impact Fee prior to the issuance of a certificate of occupancy, or the fee payer may opt to pay the impact fee prior to the time of the occupancy permit issuance.
 (Amended March 12, 2013) - B. If said fee shall be paid by check, the check shall not include any other payment or fees.
 It shall pertain only to impact fees.
-Fees shall be administered as required in Section X.

-C. All unpaid fees shall constitute a lien on the property and will be collected in the same manner as uncollected property taxes.
+Fees shall be administered as required in Section X. - C. All unpaid fees shall constitute a lien on the property and will be collected in the same manner as uncollected property taxes.

-Section 9 Appeals
+Section 8 Appeals